glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 #figure(
   image("figures/fig_ontology.svg"),
-  caption: [Ontology of creativity for AI in wargames with illustrative placement of example games in each of the four quadrants.]
+  caption: [Ontology of AI creativity in wargames with illustrative example games in each of the four quadrants.]
 ) <fig:creativity-quadrants>

 #figure(
 image("figures/fig_by_year_quadrant_area_2col.svg"),
-  caption: [The distribution of papers over time by time quadrant from 2020 to 2025.], ) <fig:plot_over_time>
+  caption: [The distribution of selected papers on AI in wargames by quadrant over time from 2020 to 2025.], ) <fig:plot_over_time>

 == Quadrant I: Analytical Player, Analytical Adjudicator